Can I charge my trolling motor batteries with a solar panel?

 Can I power my trolling motor with a solar panel?

-While anything is possible given the right amount of space, the answer to this question is no. The amperage requirements of a small 30 lb thrust Minn Kota trolling motor draws 30 Amps at Max Thrust!
+While anything is possible given the right amount of space, the answer to this question generally going to be a no for most people.
+The amperage requirements of a small 30 lb thrust Minn Kota trolling motor draws 30 Amps at Max Thrust!
 Our largest 12v 150 Watt panel outputs around 8 amps an hour in direct sunlight, so it cannot keep up with that kind of draw.
 If you have a large pontoon boat and want to make a canopy of solar panels, then sure it may be possible, but most customers don’t find this feasible.

 While we wish every example here was possible, we hope you at least found our answers helpful.
 Not every situation is alike and there are situations where any one of these is possible.
 If after reading this post you still want to proceed, then we would invite you to read our article Solar Systems the Right Way, which will link to calculators to help you size your system.